Look: How one of UAE’s oldest villages is being transformed into a tourist attraction

 The CEO said that plans are underway to build an indoor museum, which would make the heritage village accessible year-round

-A historic building, the house of Abdul Kareem, was one of the leading traders in Al Jazeera Al Hamra, with its house architecture emphasizing natural wind towers (barjeel) around a central courtyard.
+The historic house of Abdul Kareem features architecture that emphasises traditional wind towers (barjeel) surrounding a central courtyard.

 Among the oldest villages in the United Arab Emirates, Al Jazeera Al Hamra, serves as a living proof of centuries of traditional Emirati architecture.
 Founded in the 17th century by the Zabb tribe, this historic settlement is rich in heritage and cultural importance.